 Businesses have traditionally measured success primarily by profit.
 Sustainable businesses balance their bottom line with the needs of society and the planet.
 Businesses focused on sustainability commonly follow the triple bottom line (TBL) framework—planet first, people second, profits third.
 Simply put, a sustainable business produces its goods or services without harming people or the environment.

 For a planet- and people-first company to consider more than profit, it has to take responsibility for the consequences of doing business.
 That includes every part of its value chain.
 For example, sourcing materials responsibly, limiting the use of fossil fuels, conserving energy and resources, and treating people fairly.
-Doing so protects resources for future generations and respects the Earth’s carrying capacity.
+Supply chain sustainability protects resources for future generations and respects the Earth’s carrying capacity.

 Why is sustainability in business important?